palewire/observable-framework-cpi-example/README.md

 pipenv install pandas cpi
 ```

 Now you have all the dependencies you need.
-In your terminal start up the Observable test serve inside the Python environment.
+In your terminal start up the Observable test server inside the Python environment.

 ```bash
 pipenv run npm run dev